Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 5. Make Safety Culture and Phone Use Impossible to Ignore

-If you’ve taken a hit, you need to show your culture is changing or already strong.
-Underwriters are reading
+If you’ve taken a hit, you need to show that your culture is either strong or actively improving.
+Underwriters are reading between the lines for this.

 Stand out by:

-• “My log truck insurance got nonrenewed, what do I do?”
+• “My log truck insurance got non-renewed—what do I do?”

 • “How do I convince an insurance company to write me after a bad wreck?”